bonitasoft/bonita-doc/md/customize-living-application-layout.md

 5. Click **Next**.
 6. Click **Confirm**.

-## Configure your Living application to use the modified layout
+## Configure your living application to use the modified layout

 1. Click on the portal menu **Applications**.
 2. Click on the edit action **...** of your living application.